ecila/HALblog/pages/speakers3.md

 ---

 ### **Adaptive & Reflexive Musical Listening Algorithms**
-In this session, participants will present plans for practice-based investigations into the potential for context sensitive, reflexive and / or adaptive listening processes.
+In this session, participants will present plans for practice-based investigations into the potential for context sensitive, reflexive and/ or adaptive listening processes.

 ![image of Nick Ward]({{site.urlimg}}p_ward.jpg)
-**How can a sense of being ‘listened to’ affect human-algorithm listening relationships?**
+#### **How can a sense of being ‘listened to’ affect human-algorithm listening relationships?**
 *Nicholas Ward & Tom Davis*

 <p></p>
-Algorithms are used in a lot of different listening contexts, but they often have a reduced view of the world they are listening to.
-For example, features may be selected for them to recognise and respond to in order to create achievable classification exercises.
-In these scenarios, a lot of information regarding the wider context of the audio is lost.
-For example, in musical performance scenarios, listening algorithms can be used to modify systems in real-time based on audio input.
-These algorithms will respond identically given the same audio input irrespective of the performance context.
-Rather than create algorithms that perform the same in any context, can we make their listening context dependent, can we make their responses reflexive and relational?
+How can a sense of being ‘listened to’ effect human-algorithm listening relationships?
+Drawing on ideas informed by the use of auditory cues in conversation, facial expression in interview techniques, and the sense of being stared at, Nick and Tom will present some things from their practice before probing the audience for insights.
 <p></p>

 ![image of Ron]({{site.urlimg}}p_chrisley.jpg)
-**What role might self-listening play in generative music systems?**
+#### **What role might self-listening play in generative music systems?**
 *Ron Chrisley*
 <p></p>
 Although it may seem obvious that in order to create interesting music one must be capable of listening to music as music, the ability to listen is often omitted in the design of musical generative systems.
 And for those few systems that can listen, the emphasis is almost exclusively on listening to others, e.g., for the purposes of interactive improvisation.
 The project aims to explore the role that a system’s listening to, and evaluating, that system's own musical performance (as its own musical performance) can play in musical generative systems.
 What kinds of aesthetic and creative possibilities are afforded by such a design?
 How does the role of self-listening change at different timescales?
 Can self-listening generative systems shed light on neglected aspects of human performance?
 A three-component architecture for answering questions such as these will be presented.